 Coding clubs are open to any 5th = 12th grade student who is interested in learning how to code or improving their existing coding skills.
 No prior coding experience is required to join in on the fun for many courses.

 All classes are offered fully virtually with once per week live meetings for the 2020 - 2021 academic year.

-We are offering five different coding clubs for our fall and winter terms.
-All courses will meet 13 times between the end of October through late February.
+We are offering five different coding clubs for our spring term.
+All courses will meet 10 times between the weeks of March 8th and May 10th.
 A full schedule will be mailed to all participants after registration.

-All courses have no prerequisites and are open to all students.
+All courses have no prerequisites unless otherwise noted and are open to all students.
 Instructors are MSOE students studying computer science, computer engineering or software engineering.

 Scholarships are available!
 E-mail Liz Taylor email@example.com.

 Please be sure to reference grade prerequisites noted below.
 We recommend students stay in grade levels they are associated with - even for advanced leaners - as Tynker has built in tools to scaffold difficulty up for students within a grade band.
 No prior coding experience is required for any course.

 Programming 202 Courses

 - Programming 202 | Mondays 5:30 - 7:00 | Grades 5-6